assaf/zombie/README.md

 #### assert.link(selection, text, url, message)

 Asserts that at least one link exists with the given selector, text and URL.
 The selector can be `a`, but a more specific selector is recommended.
-URL can be relative to the current document.

-`url` can be a RegEx to match
+URL can be relative to the current document, or a regular expression.

 Fails if no element is selected that also has the specified text content and URL.